The continuing need to restore human rights and the rule of law in the North Caucasus region

 Court of Human Rights and co-operate with the Committee of Ministers

-in identifying appropriate individual and general measures to implement existing
+in identifying appropriate individual and general measures to execute existing

-judgments and those which the Court will still hand down following
+judgments and those which the Court will still hand down even after

 the expulsion of the Russian Federation from the Council of Europe;

 11.3 co-operate with the CPT, as long as the Russian Federation